crypto-org-chain/cronos-docs/docs/getting-started/metamask.md

 ## Resetting your account on Metamask

-If you come across any issues with your account or you have used the imported account to perform transactions in the legacy testnet, you can reset it by using the `Reset Account` function on the MetaMask.
+If you come across any issue with your account or you have used the imported account to perform transactions in the legacy testnet, you can reset it by using the `Reset Account` function on the MetaMask.

 Simply go to `Setting/Advance` and click `Reset Account` as shown below: